Galley Head Lighthouse

 The Galley Head Lighthouse is an active 19th century lighthouse outside of Rosscarbery, County Cork, on the south coast of Ireland.

 The lighthouse is situated on Galley Head at the southern end of the headland known as Dundeady island at 133 feet above sea level, overlooking the Celtic Sea and two beaches, Red Strand to the east and the Long Strand to the west.
-The headland is cut off from the mainland by the ancient walls of the old Norman stronghold of Dun Deidi, an important fortress of the local O’Cowhig Clan.
+The headland is cut off from the mainland by the ancient walls of the old Norman stronghold of Dun Deidi, an important fortress of the local Ó Cobhthaigh Clan.

 History

 Although the main buildings were completed in 1875, the site did not become operational until 1878.
 The original light characteristic consisted of six or seven flashes of white light within sixteen seconds every minute.
 This was due to the operation of a revolving octagonal optic, combined with a light powered by coal gas burners that were switched on and off every two seconds or so.
 With a range of 16 nmi in clear conditions, it was one of the most powerful lights of its time.